stasis78/7dtd-mods/FarmLifeMod/FAQs.md

 Once you have enough of the fruit or vegetable, you can craft them.
 For trees you MUST loot them or buy them though.

-## How dot pens work?
+## How do pens work?
 I'm really confused!

 I'm sorry for the confusion.
 Let me try to make it very simple.